sriramab/gamamanual/G__ImportingModels.md

 ![images/model_import/dialog_import.png](images/model_import/dialog_import.png)

-Note that when invoked from the contextual menu, "Import…" will directly give access to a shortcut of this source in a submenu.
+Note that when invoked from the contextual menu, "Import..." will directly give access to a shortcut of this source in a submenu.

 ![images/model_import/menu_navigator_import.png](images/model_import/menu_navigator_import.png)